What is Gray Hat SEO?

 Can gray hat tactics become white hat?

 Yes.
-Google’s stance on AI-generated content shifted from skepticism to acceptance — as long as the content is useful.
+Google’s stance on AI-generated content shifted from skepticism to acceptance.
+As long as the content is useful.
 New guidelines can legitimize previously questionable practices.
 The reverse also happens: previously accepted tactics get banned.

-Want a fully white hat SEO strategy? theStacc publishes 30 original, high-quality articles to your site every month — no shortcuts needed.
+Want a fully white hat SEO strategy? theStacc publishes 30 original, high-quality articles to your site every month.
+No shortcuts needed.
 Start for $1 →

 Sources